abhishekdipu/notes-redux/notes/3_redux_with_react/7. mapStateToProps/info.md

 - mapStateToProps(state, ownProps) accepts 2 arguments (state and ownProps), where ownProps is optional

-1. "state" argument is used to access the state from rudux
+1. "state" argument is used to access the state from redux
 2. "ownProps" argument is used to access the component own props passed from it's parent

 ## use of "state" argument